RDF-Connect Specification

 This SHACL shape definition defines a configuration structure for a processor.
 In RDF-Connect, such shapes are used to describe required parameters.
 They result in a well-typed JSON object that developers can rely on during implementation.

-Shacl shape defining some required configuration for a processor
+SHACL shape defining some required configuration for a processor

 [] a sh:NodeShape;